ThanatosShinji/onnx-tool/README.md

 ## Known Issues
 * Loop op is not supported
-* Activation Compression is not optimum
+* Tensor types created by onnx_tool are not correct

 ---